Brother, Brother, Brother

-Brother, Brother, Brother is the tenth album released by The Isley Brothers on their T-Neck imprint on May 2, 1972.
+Brother, Brother, Brother is the tenth album released by American group The Isley Brothers on their T-Neck imprint on May 2, 1972.
 It was to be the Isleys' last studio record with Buddah Records before moving on to Epic in the middle of 1973.

-The album's sound encompasses rock, soul and funk.
+An R&B album, the album's sound encompasses rock, soul and funk.
 The album featured the top 40 hit, "Pop That Thang", and subsequent hits "Work to Do", "Lay-Away" and their cover of Carole King's "It's Too Late".
 The brothers also covered two more King songs including the title track and "Sweet Seasons".

-The album was remastered and expanded for inclusion in the 2015 released 23CD box set The RCA Victor & T-Neck Album Masters (1959-1983).
+The album was remastered and expanded for inclusion in the 2015 released 23CD box set The RCA Victor & T-Neck Album Masters (1959–1983).